godotengine/godot-docs/classes/class_bool.rst

 Description
 -----------

 Boolean is a built-in type.
 There are two boolean values: ``true`` and ``false``.
-You can think of it as an switch with on or off (1 or 0) setting.
+You can think of it as a switch with on or off (1 or 0) setting.
 Booleans are used in programming for logic in condition statements, like ``if`` statements.

 Booleans can be directly used in ``if`` statements.
 The code below demonstrates this on the ``if can_shoot:`` line.
 You don't need to use ``== true``, you only need ``if can_shoot:``.
 Similarly, use ``if not can_shoot:`` rather than ``== false``.